stjordanis/terra-docs-old/docs/node-terracli.md

 ### Query All Delegator Rewards

-To check all current rewards for a delegation \(were they to be withdrawn\), run:
+To check all current rewards for a delegator (if they were to be withdrawn), run:

 ```bash
 terracli query distribution rewards <delegator_address>